Alternative football leagues have garnered a well-earned reputation as a fool’s errand over the last several decades.

 AAF’s timing may be particularly fortuitous

-The ability to put some skin in the game has long been proven to enhance the viewership of a variety of sports.
+The ability to put some skin in the game has long proven to enhance the viewership of a variety of sports.
 Nevada-based wagering and illegal betting have both corroborated this over the years – especially with football.
 And more recently, daily fantasy sports and its often-mammoth jackpots has also moved the needle of fan interest.

 The fact the league is partly headed by an apparently forward-thinking 30-something in Ebersol doesn’t hurt, either.
 Given his age, he’s undoubtedly fully in the loop with today’s technology and media consumption trends – the AAF’s aforementioned plans for its fantasy product clearly bear that out.